AIDAN LAPP

 About

-I received my BFA in Painting from Pratt Institute, where I also worked as a printshop monitor and completed fellowships with both Ox-Bow School of Art and Pratt Institute Editions.
-My work has been exhibited at Room 482 and AuxierKline in New York, and I recently curated SOOT: Works on Paper, a group exhibition featuring 30 emerging artists under 30.
+He received his BFA in Painting from Pratt Institute, where he also worked as a printshop monitor and completed fellowships with both Ox-Bow School of Art and Pratt Institute Editions.
+In New York, his work has been exhibited at Room 482 and AuxierKline, and he curated SOOT: Works on Paper, a group exhibition featuring 30 emerging artists under 30.